geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Or weep once more Lymnoria's fatal smiles,
 " Her heart obdurate and successful wiles.
-" Too late ! — my voice your life or death declares:
+" Too late! — my voice your life or death declares:
-" Escape is hopeless ! fruitless are your prayers !
+" Escape is hopeless! fruitless are your prayers!
-" Think not, vain girl ! to share Marino's throne,
+" Think not, vain girl! to share Marino's throne,
 '" And claim those honours which are mine alone:
 " In vain shall Alfred his lost love bewail,
 " In vain Marino boast thy ravish'd Veil;